 - The electrical work was done by a LEC (Licensed Electrical Contractor)

-- The work has been reviewed and passed by the ESA (ask to see the certificate of acceptance.)
+- And ensure the work has been reviewed and passed by the local electrical authority and you get a certificate of acceptance for the work done

 Here’s a real story of someone who used to work with our team, and thought she didn’t need an electrical inspection.
 However, once she took ownership of the house little did she know there was a whole set of problems waiting for her.

-Here are some extra tips I’ve learned from my friends at the Electrical Safety Authority that you and your realtor should look for when buying a home.
+Here are some extra tips I’ve learned from my friend Frank, a licensed electrical contractor, who you’ve seen on many of my shows, that you and your realtor should look for when buying a home.

 #2 Look into Recent Renovations or Upgrades